ctrlok/editors/Knowledge Databases/Why feature matter/Why native matter.md

 > Good experience encourages.
 Bad experience demotivates.

-Native apps are written in Swift or Objective C, but more importantly, they use native components and follow system guidelines.
+Native apps are written in Swift or Objective-C, but more importantly, they use native components and follow system guidelines.

 Electron apps is a web browser with the only site you can open.
 They are written in JS, usually for all platforms (macOS, linux, windows, iOS, Android).
 Electron apps almost didn't use native components and didn't follow guidelines — each developer reinvents basic things.

 Let's check how it can affect you:

-# OS experience
+## OS experience

 Apps should provide native expirience.
 I created a short list of system-wide options, while I limited only by my expirience and you may expect other shortcuts-services: